joakim-brannstrom/dsnapshot/README.md

 This verify the configuration for errors without executing any commands.
 Run with `-v trace` for the most verbose output.

-## diskusage
+## admin

-Calculates the actual disk usage of the specified snapshot.
+Administrator commands such as calculating the disk usage.

 ## restore